James Birch (curator): Life and career

 Birch's book Bacon in Moscow was published in January 2021 by Cheerio Publishing.
 It is a memoir of his instigating Francis Bacon's exhibition in Moscow in 1988.
 Grayson Perry described it as "[a] rollicking cultural adventure.
 Fascinating and true."
-It received positive reviews in The Times, The Guardian, The Art Newspaper, The Spectator, and was The Observer's book of the week, Hatchards' February non-fiction book of the month, and The Guardian's audio book of the week.
+It received positive reviews in The Times, The Guardian, The Art Newspaper, The Spectator, and was The Observer's book of the week, Hatchards' February non-fiction book of the month, and The Guardians audio book of the week.Bacon in Moscow was adapted into a radio play first aired on BBC Radio 3 on 7 January 2024, written by Stephen Wakelam and directed and produced by Jeremy Mortimer, with Timothy Spall voicing Francis Bacon and Luke Norris as James Birch.